 - 1. Practice the technical skills of the electronics, electronic communications, and computer profession in a conscientious, responsible and accountable manner, while recognizing the need of continuing education to expand upon their technical knowledge and skills. - 2.
 Communicate effectively and possess the interpersonal skills necessary for success in an information based society. - 3.
-Utilize critical thinking skills and problem solving techniques to provide solutions for today's electronics, electronic communications, and computer technology challenges. - 4.
+Utilize critical thinking skills and problem solving techniques to provide support for today's technology driven workforce. - 4.
 Produce prepared Applied Engineering Technology graduates to continue their education towards a B.S. in Electrical Engineering Technology or Computer Engineering Technology.